 Central Iowa Honey Bee Swarm Rescue

-Welcome to Central Iowa Honey Bee Swarm Rescue, the swarm rescue and removal side of Blood Money Honey!
+Welcome to Central Iowa Honey Bee Swarm Rescue, the swarm rescue side of Blood Money Honey!
 I rescue swarms all over Central Iowa.
 If you need help with a swarm of honey bees, please contact me asap.
 For more info, check out the FAQs below.

 FAQ about Swarms